 - Evidence of and ability to articulate a strong, current, practical knowledge of outdoor programming

 - Ability to take the initiative for additional projects and be self-motivated to initiate interactions with participants

-While working indoors, the lighting and temperature are adequate, and there are no hazardous or unpleasant conditions caused by dust, etc. Work is generally performed within an office environment, with standard office equipment available.
-Possible exposure to distracting/uncomfortable noise levels may require hearing protection to be worn when performing duties
+While working indoors, the lighting and temperature are adequate, and there are no hazardous or unpleasant conditions caused by dust, etc. Work is generally performed within an office environment with standard office equipment available and in recreation environment including climbing wall.
+Possible exposure to distracting/uncomfortable noise levels may require hearing protection to be worn when performing duties.